 Saman Arfaie is a Doctor of Medicine and Master of Surgery Candidate at McGill University (2024).
 Previous & current research in neurodegeneration, brain tumors, and clinical projects has led Saman to the realization that neurosurgery is his calling.
 Passionate about the equitable representation of wide talents, Saman is a staunch advocate for diversity.
 As a co-founder of CaMSIGN, he is excited to be working vis à vis with a dedicated team and together embark on the creation of a new chapter for Canadian medical students.

-Mohammad Mashayekhi is a Doctor of Medicine Candidate at University of British Columbia (2023).
+Mohammad is a PGY-1 neurosurgery resident at the University of Ottawa.
+He recently completed his Doctor of Medicine program at the University of British Columbia.
 He has always remained fascinated by the inner workings of the human brain and aspires to continue his future trajectory in neurosurgery.
 He is excited to help connect all Canadian medical students interested in neurosurgery and provide opportunities for networking between medical students, surgical residents and faculty neurosurgeons.

 Abrar Ahmed is a current Doctor of Medicine Candidate at the Schulich School of Medicine at University of Western Ontario (2025).
 He is passionate about neuroscience especially the basic sciences (neurodevelopment, epilepsy, stroke, and neuro-oncology).
 He has a genuine interest in having a career in neurosurgery.
 Abrar is excited to help CaMSIGN grow as an organization through collaboration and writing.